wahabaftab/wahabaftab.github.io/_posts/2017-05-06-Sauvola-Thresholding-Integral-Images.md

 ---
 title: "Efficient Implementation of Sauvola Method Using Integral Images"
 last_modified_at:
-excerpt: We optimized a local adaptive thresholding technique with the help of integral images to binarize degraded documents.
+excerpt: We optimized a local adaptive thresholding technique with the help of integral images to binarize degraded and historical documents.

 layout: inner_page
 ---